seed trap establishment: 15-16 June 2018

 Sampling at the DSNY NEON site was facilitated by Guy Fausnaught at NEON and Beatriz Pace-Aldana, the Research Coordinator, plant and GIS specialist at the Disney Wilderness Preserve.
 From 15-16 June we installed seed traps and collected data on cone production at three NEON plots: 6, 8, 10.
 Tree cover on other plots was too sparse to warrant seed monitoring.

 Formerly ranchland, the Disney Wilderness Preserve has been restored to Pine savanna under ownership of The Nature Conservancy.
 Previously, most of the preserve consisted of flatwoods open to cattle and excluded from fire.
-Frequent fire and invasive species removal restored the flatwoods/savannahs with more herbaceous groundcover.
-Prescribed burning at 3-yr intervals promotes pine savannas, which is interspersed with cypress swamps and some hardwood stands.
+Prescribed burning at 3-yr intervals and invasive species removal restored the savannahs, which is interspersed with shallow depressions that support pondcypress (Taxodium ascendens) circled by slash pine (P. elliottii) and hardwoods.
 TNC is actively managing to minimize invasive species and restore red-cockaded woodpecker to the site.
-The dominant slash pine (Pinus elliotii) and longleaf (P. palustris) form a sparse canopy over palmetto (Serenoa repens) and rhizomatous dwarf shrubs, including dwarf live oak (Quercus minima), runner oak (Q. elliottii), blueberry (Vaccinium) and grass species, include wiregrass (Aristida stricta).
+The dominant longleaf pines (P. palustris) form a sparse canopy over palmetto (Serenoa repens) and rhizomatous dwarf shrubs, including dwarf live oak (Quercus minima), runner oak (Q. elliottii), blueberry (Vaccinium) and grass species, include wiregrass (Aristida stricta).
 We observed a single loblolly pine (P. taeda).
 Much of the mesic flatwoods remain saturated from May to September from almost daily afternoon thunderstorms, sometimes short-duration, often high-intensity.

 Beatriz discussed options for accommodating our seed traps during controlled burns, which can come with limited notice.
 She generously offered to facilitate moving traps aside during burns and contacting us on how to redeploy them.